 If the shoot is outside, this is a great option for older children and families.
 Then obviously photographing outdoors means that we’ll be at the mercy of the weather and therefore it’s important that your child has the appropriate clothing for the weather and the season.
 If it’s muddy, don’t kid yourself into thinking that your child won’t get muddy – children and mud seem to be inextricably drawn to each other; so it’s best to factor that into what they’re wearing – wellies and layers being the order of the day in the winter.

-What to bring to the different session
+What to bring to the different photo session types

 Bump: Figure hugging clothes; leggings and a vest top that can be rolled up to reveal your bump for example.
 If you’d prefer not to show skin, then things like beach cover up that is slightly sheer or a man’s white shirt work well.